History of Sunderland A.F.C.: 2008–present

 The following season was less of a success for Gus Poyet, with Sunderland just above the bottom three after a 4–0 defeat to Aston Villa on 14 March 2015.
 Two days after the defeat, the club sacked Poyet due to the bad run of results that left Sunderland in 17th, just one point above the relegation zone.
 Sam Allardyce replaced Poyet and guided them to a 17th-place finish with a 3 - 0 home win over Everton, thus dumping Newcastle into the Championship.

 Sam Allardyce took the position of England manager and was replaced by David Moyes.

-Sunderland finished the 2016–17 season 20th in the Premier League and were relegated to the Championship under David Moyes, In June 2017, goalkeeper Jordan Pickford, a product of Sunderland's academy who joined the club aged eight, was transferred to Everton for a fee of £25 million, rising to a possible £30 million, a record for a British goalkeeper.
+Sunderland finished the 2016–17 season 20th in the Premier League and were relegated to the Championship under David Moyes.
+In June 2017, goalkeeper Jordan Pickford, a product of Sunderland's academy who joined the club aged eight, was transferred to Everton for a fee of £25 million, rising to a possible £30 million, a record for a British goalkeeper.

 Sunderland finished the 2017–18 season 24th in the Championship and found themselves in EFL League One, a second consecutive relegation.
 The events of the season formed the backdrop to the documentary series Sunderland 'Til I Die which was released on Netflix on 14 December 2018.
 Sunderland finished their season having had four managers.
 David Moyes, who had overseen the previous seasons relegation, resigned and was replaced by Simon Grayson.
 He was subsequently replaced by Chris Coleman.
 Due to the success of the first season, a second season of Sunderland 'Til I Die was confirmed by Netflix, despite many in the club opposing it.

 In April 2018, the team was purchased by a consortium led by Stewart Donald, with Ellis Short selling it after a second successive relegation to League One.
 Steward Donald agreed to sell Eastleigh so that he could own Sunderland.
 On 21 May, he officially became owner of Sunderland, doing so without the consortium to speed the transition.

-St Mirren manager Jack Ross was appointed as manager in May 2018 to take charge of what is only the club's second-ever season in the third flight of the English football league system.
+St Mirren manager Jack Ross was appointed as manager in May 2018 to take charge of what was only the club's second-ever season in the third flight of the English football league system.
 In their first season in League One, the team finished 5th and reached the playoff final, but lost to Charlton Athletic at Wembley.